How to Improve Your Breathing for On and Off the Water | Perfect Paddles

 And as mentioned earlier, ask your doctor about ways you can make sure you’re breathing through your nose at night, not through your mouth.

-Through increased awareness and by practicing the techniques above your breathing and your health will improve
+Through increased awareness and by practicing the techniques above your breathing and your health will improve.

 SUP and Breath